naveendayakar/WEATHER/README.md

 ## Steps:
 1) Clone the STOCKX.py file(STOCKX-noDB.py if no ETL needed)
+2) pip install -r requirements.txt
-2) Enter the DB details by editing the STOCKX.py file.(if you have mysql and want the script to do the ETL to database do this step, else skip this if you are using STOCKX-noDB.py)
+3) Enter the DB details by editing the STOCKX.py file.(if you have mysql and want the script to do the ETL to database do this step, else skip this if you are using STOCKX-noDB.py)
 (Enter host_name ="localhost"
 user_name ="root"
 pwd="" for the mysql db)